Business Essentials and Information Technology Qualification Courses

 Information Technology Qualification Courses

-Students must have completed at least one 3-credit undergraduate or graduate course in each of the following four areas with a grade of “B” or better:
+Students must have completed at least one 3-credit undergraduate or graduate course in each of the following three areas with a grade of “B” or better:

 - One course in programming or application development fundaments (ITM 251 or similar course)